Psyllium husk (I have options if you do not have psyllium)

 Vegetable oil (e.g., olive, safflower or avocado oil.
 Only a tablespoon is needed (oil-free options included)

-(5) baking powder (be sure to use a grain-free variety if you need this to be 100% grain-free).
-You will also need water and salt.
+Baking powder (be sure to use a grain-free variety if you need this to be 100% grain-free)

 The bread is super-simple to make, but it does require some advance planning to soak the lentils.

 Step 1: Rinse the uncooked lentils under cold water and then place in a large bowl.
 Cover the lentils with water (enough so that there is about 1 inch/2.5 cm above the lentils) and let soak for at least 2 hours or up to 24 hours.

 Step 2: Drain the plumped-up lentils and give them another rinse under cold water.
 Step 3: Place the lentils, 1/2 cup (120 mL) fresh water, and both the oil and salt, in a blender.